KiuPhox/axie-evolution/README.md

-# Axie-Game
+# Axie-Evolution
- A game for Sky Mavis Hackathon using Axie Mixer SDK
+ A game for Axie Game Hackathon using Axie Mixer SDK